sanjayrjs16/covid_info_bot/data/nlu.md

 - I don't want to tell you my email id.
 - I don't want to tell you my pin code.
 - Not going to tell you.
+- don't want to tell you
+- sorry , not interested.
+- don't want to disclose that information.
+- can't give.
+- not interested
+- sorry
+- nop

 ## intent:mood_great
 - perfect